 Second time: Phone is kept in the office for the remainder of the day and a parent may pick up the phone after school

 Third time: Phone is kept in the office for the remainder of the day and the principal calls a parent-student meeting to discuss

-First time for inappropriate phone use (watching or filming videos, reviewing or posting on social media): Phone is kept in the office for the remainder of the day and the principal calls a parent-student meeting to discuss
+First time for inappropriate phone use (watching or filming videos, reviewing or posting on social media, using phone in restroom, phones are seen in pockets/hands): Phone is kept in the office for the remainder of the day and the principal calls a parent-student meeting to discuss

 Curriculum and Instruction